Dissecting Operations in Spatial Compositions through Acoulogy as Sonic Thinking

-Retrospecting through a selective chronology of works, recurring and overarching themes are identified: the strategization of objectifying sound and its aestheticization.
-These are driven by a desire to make perceptible various spatialities of sound, and an invitation for shifting listening vantage points to alter their perception as part of a multi-sided musical object.
+Retrospecting through a selective chronology of works, recurring and overarching themes are identified: the strategization of objectifying sound, and its aestheticization.
+These themes are driven by a desire to make perceptible various spatialities of sound, and cause shifts in listening vantage points to alter their perception as part of a multi-sided musical object.

 Involved with arguments brought forth in acoulogy and sonic thinking, Coppice’s music is not the arguments themselves, but artistic abstractions that share inquiries into and from within the auditory dimension.
 Artistically entangled in their discourse, this study explores how Coppice works embed materials, sound, media, varieties of spaces, and their reflexive ambiguities, in listening encounters that themselves are part of a continual experimental music process.